raycardillo/try-cb-lcb/README.md

 - [libcouchbase] _(3.3.0)_ - C library SDK for Couchbase.
 - [libjwt] _(1.13.1)_ - C library for encoding JSON Web Tokens.
 - [libuuid] _(1.6.2)_ - C library for generating UUIDs.
-- [Kore.io] _(4.1.0)_ - An HTTP server framework written in C. _Note that **Kore.io 4.2.0** seems to have made a breaking change in the route declarations so this sample still requires 4.1.0 until we have time to refactor to 4.2.0._
+- [Kore.io] _(4.2.3)_ - An HTTP server framework written in C.
 - [cJSON] - C library for serializing JSON data (source copied here).

 The following are indirect dependencies or tools that may be useful for development:
 - [Swagger] - Language for describing a REST API.
 - [Docker] - Provides containers to help get up and running quickly.
+Docker Desktop is not required.
+You can install `docker` and the `docker-compose` plugin from command line on macOS for example.
 - [Visual Studio Code] - IDE with support for C/C++ and many other technologies.

 -----